jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the descendants of the Protagonist Executives didn't earn their spots as society's leaders.
 They couldn't invent anything to help their community prosper in the Internet Age.

 Starting in 1970, society thus began to be lead by antagonists again.
-These leaders often fight for personal profit, or "greed is good" as they call it.
+These leaders often fight for personal glory and profit, or "greed is good" as they call it.
 Being lead by antagonists should both worry and make you happy, Stargazer.

 First, the worrying part.
 Darth Blockbuster defends the Industrial Age because it makes him powerful.
 He surrounds himself with a story of self-importance (like award shows) and funds ways to distracts the people (like spectacle movies).